 Here we see a huge trail pattern by these swing points As the market retraces to these support levels, watch out for possible price signals near these levels.

 If you’re not sure about identifying support and resistance levels, read up on Identify Support and Resistance Levels with Price Action Analysis

-Well, that’s a wrap on “Trade Trends With Price Action Analysis.”
-As you can see trend trading is a very easy way to make money in the forex markets.
+Well, that’s a wrap on “Trade Trends With Price Action Analysis.
+As The Main Weapon of Choice” As you can see trend trading is a very easy way to make money in the forex markets.
 However, markets dont always trend the same way.
 And it is during this period of flux that you risk losing all your money.
 I leave you with a very simple formula that famous trader/blogger Nial Fuller came up with.

 The Best Trades=Trend +Confluent level+ Price action Signal.

 Opening Of Live Forex Trading Account